RobbyPratl/nba-sentiment-analysis-app/README.md

 # NBA Sentiment Analysis App
-This app fetches tweets about NBA teams, analyzes sentiment, and serves data to the frontend.
+This app fetches news articles about NBA teams, analyzes sentiment, and serves a sentiment score to the frontend.